 Are you using the Grid category layout for your booking page?
 You can choose an image from your computer to display when a Customer views your booking portal.

-To do this, click on the + Add Photo button and select the image from your computer.
+To do this, click + Add Photo and select the image from your computer.

 Once loaded, the image is displayed with the Category modal.